-The rustic features – timber-framed entrance, natural timber porch columns, and 3-part natural-wood window shutters – along with the viertical siding accents and metal porch roof allows this 3-bedroom, 2.5 bath, 2629-square-foot home to check many boxes typical of contemporary approach (Plan #206-1002).
+The rustic features – timber-framed entrance, natural timber porch columns, and 3-part natural-wood window shutters – along with the vertical siding accents and metal porch roof allows this 3-bedroom, 2.5-bath, 2629-square-foot home to check many boxes typical of contemporary approach (Plan #206-1002).

 7. High Ceilings